ModelEarth/Earthscape/app/README.md

 	npm run chat

 You may need to run `npm ci` first to install recent syncs.
+You'll probably create a new account each time.
+Can we reload an existing Supabase?

 [Earthscape](https://model.earth/earthscape/) is a fork of [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) by [Nick Wrigley](https://twitter.com/mckaywrigley).
 Install documented by our [Model.earth Team](/projects)